RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/GeometryOptimizationRosettaQM.md

 <br />
 Residue selectors ae used to specify each region.`qm_region1` is selected by residue numbers, and `qm_region2` is selected by `Neighborhood` selector.<br />
 This selector compares the distance between beta carbons of selection (in this case, `qm_region1`). <br />
-If the distance is less than or equal to the threshold (in this case, 10A) it selects that residue. <br />
+If the distance is less than or equal to the threshold (in this case, 6.0A) it selects that residue. <br />
-This is selected with the tag `distance` and setting to 10 (units are in angstroms).
+This is selected with the tag `distance` and setting to 6.0 (units for this tag are in angstroms).

 <br />
 The `include_focus_in_subset=\"false\" ` tag means `qm_region2` excludes `qm_region1`.
 Figure 2. highights `qm_region1` with orange, and `qm_region2` with red and the remaining region (region3) with blue.